johnjullies/hello-world/README.md

-# hello-world
-My first repo.

-I've decided to start learning Github and this is from the Github Guide hello world activity.
-12:26am logged.

-# A change
+# Hello
-To test commit.
-This is exciting.
-12:31 logged.
+*June 2015, 12:26am*

+My name is John Jullies.
+You can call me Jay.
+I've decided to learn git and Github.
+This is my first personal repo.
+I'm an aspiring web developer.